GaryHo34/http-c/README.md

 [server] waiting for connection...

 [server] got connection from ::1
-This is a GET?
-GET request from /
+This is a GET request from /

 [server] got connection from ::1
-This is a POST?
-POST request from /hello
+This is a POST request from /hello
 ```

 ## License